PBPospisil/nhlDataAnalysisProject/README.md

 Since this dataset includes detailed play-by-play information, analysis was done related to the impact that a giveaway has on the game.
 A particular point of interest was the impact that a giveaway has on the next play, or the string of plays to follow.

-Additionally, a focus on a spatio-temporal distribution of giveaway
+Additionally, a focus on a spatio-temporal distribution of converted giveaways

 ### Play after a Giveaway